 |Good morning, Tuscany|

 These vineyards, I believe, are mostly planted by original farmers according to pre-existing geography.
-Unlike in the States where everything is so regulated and checker-boarded, here shows history impact and true nature.
+Unlike in the States where everything is so regulated and checker-boarded, here shows history’s impact and true nature.

 |Dusk in Tuscany|

 I think the unintentional placement of the vineyards here has accidentally created dramatic and stunning scenery.
 This land of vineyards is vast and magnificent.
-The spread is often beyond our vision of 180 degree view and beyond.
-The mature growth of the vines shows sign of long history, experience and expertise.
+The spread is often beyond our vision of a 180-degree view and beyond.
+The mature growth of the vines shows signs of long history, experience, and expertise.

 Layers of mountains afar and behind embrace the continuous patches and patterns of the vineyards.
-Putting yourself in the scene, you would wonder if this is real or in the dream.
+Putting yourself in the scene, you would wonder if this is real or a dream.

 I brought my travel tripod.
 Unfortunately, the roads are extremely winding and narrow.
 And, there are no shoulders.
 Italian drivers do not use blinkers.
 If you use signals, you are telling locals that you are foreign and chances are, you will be pressed to drive faster and get out of the way.

-On many occasions, when the photo opps were up, we either could not find a place to pull over or the cars kept coming no stop from both directions.
+On many occasions, when the photo ops were up, we either could not find a place to pull over or the cars kept coming to no stop from both directions.
 If we were just a bit slower sometimes because we were reconfirming our driving directions, we would hear that screaming honks.
-Driving is stressful here, but for the sake of the scenery, a little bit of upset can easily be out behind.
+Driving is stressful here, but for the sake of the scenery, a little bit of upset can easily be put behind it.

 There are two primary types of grapes growing in Tuscany, one is Sangiovese used to make Red wine and the other is Vernache used to make white wine.

 We visited Castello Verranzzano winery in Chianti and concluded that we like Chianti Classico the best.
 The wine list from the restaurants is usually 3-4 pages long, but we are not wine connoisseurs.
-All we do is to try a different one each time and they are generally pretty good.
-Just like olive oil and Balsamic vinaigrette, a glass of wine on dinner table is part of Italian tradition and undoubtedly, it adds ambiance and flavor to the dish with the remaining taste on the tongue, in my opinion.
+All we do is try a different one each time and they are generally pretty good.
+Just like olive oil and Balsamic vinaigrette, a glass of wine at dinner table is part of Italian tradition and undoubtedly, it adds ambiance and flavor to the dish with the remaining taste on the tongue, in my opinion.

 |under grape vines|

-Giovani Verranzzano was an renown explorer after Christopher Columbus.
-An existing bridge in New York city was named after him.
+Giovani Verrazzano was a renowned explorer after Christopher Columbus.
+An existing bridge in New York City was named after him.
 His castle is now a charming winery and also the living space for the winery workers.
 How do you like to live and work in a place like this?

 |Verranzzano Castle fence|